Class of 2024

 Chengdu Foreign Languages School

-I am a junior majoring in Sociology and Global Affairs (Global Asia concentration) with a minor in Gender Studies.
+I am a senior majoring in Sociology and Global Affairs (Global Asia concentration) with a minor in Gender Studies.
 In high school, I founded an online platform that promotes the intangible cultural heritage of the high school.
 I also took a field trip to research Tibetan medicine, and the UNESCO Courier magazine officially recognized the short documentary I made about Tibetan medicine.
 I am a member of the Writer’s Association in my province and have fortunately published my own book.

 Ruoyao (Lily) Xu